Klosmi/salesforce/Visualfroce.md

 ## [What is Visualforce](https://www.tutorialspoint.com/salesforce/salesforce_visualforce_pages.htm#)
 Visualforce lets you create and customize pages in Salesforce as well as integrate with other standard web technologies, including HTML, CSS, and JavaScript.
 It is a component-based user interface (UI) framework that enables the creation of dynamic, reusable interfaces.
 With Visualforce, we can develop entire pages at once.

+Visualforce uses a similar convention to Lightning components with `<apex:tagName>`.

 ---